SameerAhamed25/PyTorch_03/README.md

 if you've got shape mismatches, you'll run into errors.
 These methods help you make sure the right elements of your tensors are mixing with the right elements of other tensors.

-add an extra dimension with torch.reshape() change the view with torch.view(). use torch.squeeze() (I remember this as squeezing the tensor to only have dimensions over 1). use torch.unsqueeze() to add a dimension value of 1 at a specific index.
+add an extra dimension with `torch.reshape()`

+change the view with `torch.view().`

+use `torch.squeeze()` ( squeezing the tensor to only have dimensions over 1).

+use `torch.unsqueeze()` to add a dimension value of 1 at a specific index.

-You can also rearrange the order of axes values with torch.permute(input, dims), where the input gets turned into a view with new dims.
+You can also rearrange the order of axes values with `torch.permute(input, dims)`, where the input gets turned into a view with new dims.

 ## Indexing (selecting data from tensors)